-It almost certain that NEET 2017 results would note be declared as per scheduled on June 8.
-After getting a stay on all proceedings of NEET 2017 exam till June 7 from Madurai bench of Madras High Court.
+It almost certain that NEET 2017 results would not be declared as per scheduled on June 8.
+After getting a stay on all proceedings of the NEET 2017 exam till June 7 from the Madurai bench of Madras High Court.
 Now, a fresh writ petition has been filed in the Madras High Court to cancel the entrance examination which was held on May 7.
 The petitioner J Gladwin prayed for admitting students to MBBS and BDS courses based on 10+2 marks.
 The case is to be taken for hearing in the coming week, reported PTI.

 NEET 2017 was conducted in 10 languages and different languages had different sets of question papers.
 Some students have challenged this pattern, arguing that by framing different question papers, CBSE had denied them a level playing field.
 They said, instead, the Board could have translated a common question paper.
-They alleged that Indian language question papers were tougher than the English.
-On this ground, Justice M V Muralidharan has granted interim injunction asking government not to publish results until June 7.
+They alleged that Indian language question papers were tougher than English.
+On this ground, Justice M V Muralidharan has granted an interim injunction asking the government not to publish results until June 7.

 NEET 2017 Entrance Exam

 CBSE NEET-UG is an entrance examination for students who wish to study any graduate medical course – MBBS or BDS – in government or private medical colleges in India.
 NEET 2017 replaces the All India Pre Medical Test (AIPMT) and all individual MBBS exams conducted by states or colleges themselves.

-Undergraduate courses at the All India Institute of Medical Sciences in New Delhi, Postgraduate Institute for Medical Education and Research in Chandigarh, Jawaharlal Institute of Postgraduate Medical Education & Research JIPMER are outside the NEET's purview.If you have an interesting story to share, please send it to [email protected]
+Undergraduate courses at the All India Institute of Medical Sciences in New Delhi, Postgraduate Institute for Medical Education and Research in Chandigarh, Jawaharlal Institute of Postgraduate Medical Education & Research JIPMER are outside the NEET's purview.